-- 1. Any member of the Technical College Community may file a complaint with the Student Disciplinary Officer against any student for a violation of the Student Code of Conduct.
+- Any member of the Technical College Community may file a complaint with the Student Disciplinary Officer against any student for a violation of the Student Code of Conduct.
 The individual(s) initiating the action must complete a Student Code of Conduct Complaint Form, and forward it directly to the Student Disciplinary Officer or his/her designee. - 2.
 Academic Misconduct may be handled using this procedure or a separate Academic Misconduct Procedure at the discretion of the President. - 3.
 Investigation and Decision - a.
 Within five business days after the complaint is filed, the Student Disciplinary Officer or his/her designee shall complete a preliminary investigation of the incident, and schedule a meeting with the student against whom the complaint was filed in order to discuss the incident and the charges.
 In the event that additional time is necessary, the student will be notified.
-After discussing the complaint with the student, the Student Disciplinary Officer or his/her designee shall determine whether the student is guilty of the alleged conduct, and whether the alleged conduct constitutes a violation of the Student Code of Conduct.
+After discussing the complaint with the student, the Student Disciplinary Officer or his/her designee

+- shall determine whether the student is guilty of the alleged conduct, and whether the alleged conduct constitutes a violation of the Student Code of Conduct.
 If the student fails to appear at the meeting, he or she will be considered guilty and the appropriate actions will be taken. - b.
-In the event that a complaint alleges violations of the Student Code of Conduct by more than one student, each student's disciplinary proceeding, as well as any appeals relating to that proceeding, shall be conducted individually. - c.
+The student shall have 5 business days from the date contacted by the Student Disciplinary Officer or his/her designee to schedule the meeting.
+This initial meeting may only be rescheduled one time.
+If the student fails to respond to the Student Disciplinary Officer or his/her designee within 5 business days to schedule the meeting, reschedules the meeting more than once, or fails to appear at the meeting, the Student Disciplinary Officer or his/her designee will consider the available evidence without student input and make a determination. - c.
+In the event that a complaint alleges violations of the Student Code of Conduct by more than one student, each student's disciplinary proceeding, as well as any appeals relating to that proceeding, shall be conducted individually. - d.
 If the Student Disciplinary Officer or his/her designee determines that the student is guilty of a violation of the Student Code of Conduct, he/she shall impose one or more disciplinary sanctions consistent with those described below.
 If the Student Disciplinary Officer or his/her designee determines that the alleged conduct did not occur, or that the conduct was not a violation of the Student Code of Conduct, he/she shall not impose any disciplinary sanctions on the student and the investigation shall be closed.